Tri State Website

 FM-200®

-Developed as a Halon replacement, FM-200® for clean agent fire protection where water is not an option.
-Suppresses fires quickly, reduces damage, and saves on floor space.
-Leaves no residue and doesn’t require costly cleanup.
+Developed as a Halon replacement, FM-200® suppresses fires quickly, reduces damage, and saves on floor space.
+It leaves no residue and doesn’t require costly cleanup.
+It’s ideal for areas occupied by personnel and areas containing high-value assets such as bank vaults, libraries, and laboratories.

-FireTrace Systems provide cost-effective, stand-alone, automatic fire suppression for your critical production equipment, electrical enclosures, and various micro-equipment enclosures.
+Firetrace systems provide cost-effective, stand-alone, automatic fire suppression for critical production equipment, electrical enclosures, and various micro-equipment enclosures.

 Maintenance Schedule